Bentleyj/BeyondPhotography/README.md

 ### Day 7

 Today we did stretching and shrinking of images.
 We did 3.23 (x Stretch), 3.25 (shrinking + tiling), 3.27 and 3.28 (mirroring).
 Also did my first two image piece 3.29 which had be belnding the girl with the pearl earing with the Mona Lisa.
 I want to try getting images that have the eyes in the same place (will probably need to photoshop something).
 I also remembered how annoying remembering the mod() function was but happily also learned how to type cast in GLSL. you use int(value) instead of (int)value which actually makes lots more sense.

+### Day 8

+Today we looked more closely at blending images.
+I completed 3.30 a linear blend along the X axis from one image to another and also 3.31 which shows a linear blend that starts at 0.333 and goes to 0.666.
+To achieve this effect I wronte a small "map" function which linearly remaps the values from one range to another.
+Something seems a bit funky with it though but it might just be the images I've chosen.
+Need to go back and have a look at it!